 The persons named in the enclosed form of proxy are officers of the Corporation and represent management.
-Each shareholder has the right to appoint a person other than the persons named in the accompanying form of proxy, who need not be a shareholder, to attend and act for him, her or it and on his, her or its behalf at the Meeting.
-A shareholder wishing to appoint some other person as a representative at the Meeting may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, delivering the completed form of proxy to the Corporation's registrar and transfer agent, Equity Financial Trust Company, Attention: Proxy Department, at 200 University Avenue, Suite 300, Toronto, Ontario, Canada, M5H 4H1 or faxing the completed form to (416) 595-9593 at least 24 hours before the Meeting time.
+Each shareholder has the right to appoint a person other than the persons named in the form of proxy, who need not be a shareholder, to attend and act for him, her or it and on his, her or its behalf at the Meeting.
+A shareholder wishing to appoint some other person as a representative at the Meeting may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, delivering the completed form of proxy to the Corporation's registrar and transfer agent, TMX Equity Transfer Services, Attention: Proxy Department, at 200 University Avenue, Suite 300, Toronto, Ontario, Canada, M5H 4H1 or by faxing the completed form to (416) 595-9593 at least 24 hours (excluding Saturdays, Sundays and holidays) before the Meeting time.